 Ghats in Varanasi

 Varanasi is known for its holy ghats.
 The city has 88 ghats in total, which are used for pujas, ceremonies, and also as cremation sites.
 Some of the most popular ghats worth visiting are Assi Ghat, Ganga Mahal Ghat, Manikarnika Ghat, Lalita Ghat, and Dashashwamedh Ghat.
 The ghats are believed to heal you.
 Bathing in the holy ghats can uplift you spiritually and wash off the negativity.
-The Hideaway Bedzzz is one of the hotels near Dashashwamedh Ghat.
+Bedzzz Varanasi is one of the best hotels near Dashashwamedh Ghat.

 Temples in Varanasi

 Varanasi is home to about 23, 000 Hindu temples.
 The most popular temple is Kashi Vishwanath Mandir, which commemorates Lord Shiva.
 It is the gem of the holy city that elevates the charm of Varanasi.
 Located on the western banks of River Ganga.
 Pay homage to the Hindu gods and find peace while visiting the consecrated temples in Varanasi.
 The city is also popular for its Buddhist circuit and the famous Buddhist temple.
 Tibetan Temple in Sarnath is one of the most renowned Buddhist temples in the city.
 It is the pinnacle of Buddhism and a sight worth beholding!

 As dusk sets in, thousands of pilgrims find themselves at Dashashwamedh ghat performing the powerful Ganga Aarti.
 During summers, the aarti begins at 6:30 pm. and 7:00 p.m. during winters.
 The aarti lasts for about 45 minutes that offers not only a spiritual awakening but also a visual treat!
 Experience the divinity of the land as you come together with the rest to perform a mindblowing act of honour and respect for the deities.